 1. WORX Pegasus Portable Sawhorse – Best Overall

 The more ways a tool can be used, the better it is in our book.
 That’s why we loved the WORX Pegasus Portable Sawhorse.
-It’s more than just a mere sawhorse, though it is definitely that.
+It’s more than just a mere sawhorse.
 It has fold-out supports that transform it from an ordinary sawhorse into a workbench.

-Taking things another step further, there are two clamps built right into the top of the bench.
-They’ll grab whatever material you’re working with, holding on with a firm grip and not letting go.
+Taking it another step further, two clamps are built right into the top of the bench.
+They’ll grab whatever material you’re working with, holding on firmly and not letting go.
 It’s like having another pair of hands while working, which we probably don’t have to tell you, is incredibly useful.

-You might think that something this versatile would be weak, but you’d be wrong.
+You might think something this versatile would be weak, but you’d be wrong.
 This single sawhorse/workbench can hold up to 1,000 pounds.
 However, it weighs a mere 30 pounds, so you can easily carry it around without difficulty.
-Plus, it folds flat, making it even easier to carry and to store as well.
+Plus, it folds flat, making it easier to carry and store.

 2. Rockwell JawHorse Sawhorse

 Naturally, your hands are often full while you’re working.
-That’s why the JawHorse was built with a foot pedal lever to control the clamping.
+The JawHorse was built with a foot pedal lever to control the clamping.
 You can operate it with both hands attending to your work, something you can’t do with any other sawhorse.

-There’s no question, this is a premium product with a matching price tag.
-But considering all the great features and functionality the JawHorse provides, we believe it’s worth the higher cost.
+There’s no question this is a premium product with a matching price tag.
+But considering all the great features the JawHorse provides, we believe it’s worth the higher cost.

 3. 2x4basics Saw Horse – Best Value

-Though many sawhorses today are loaded with fancy extra features, the base tool is really very simple.
+Though many sawhorses today are loaded with fancy features, the base tool is very simple.
 For a return to the basics, the 2X4basics Sawhorse brackets are simple and dirt-cheap without any gimmicks or frills.
-But that doesn’t mean they’re not useful.

-At the end of the day, all a sawhorse needs to do to be a useful tool is reliably hold up heavy loads.
+At the end of the day, all a sawhorse needs to do is hold up heavy loads.
 To that end, these sawhorses can hold up to 2,000 pounds per pair.
-And while they may not fold up for easy storage, they are stackable, or you can disassemble them in mere minutes and they’ll take up very little space.
+While they may not fold up for easy storage, they are stackable, and you can disassemble them in mere minutes.
+Then, they take up very little space.

 4. ToughBuilt Folding Sawhorse

 Combining one of the highest load capacities we’ve seen with adjustable height legs, the ToughBuilt Folding Sawhorse is built tough to withstand the rigors of life on a job site, just as the name implies.
-Each of these sawhorses can hold up to 1,300 pounds for a total weight capacity of 2,600 pounds for the pair.
+Each of these sawhorses can hold up to 1,300 pounds for a total weight capacity of 2,600 pounds.

 Despite the substantial strength of these stout sawhorses, they’re surprisingly light, weighing in at a mere 20 pounds each.
-That makes them easily portable, aided by the collapsable legs that fold into the body, creating a neat and easy-to-carry package.
+They’re aided by the collapsable legs that fold into the body, creating a neat and easy-to-carry package.

 When you need more space than a sawhorse can provide, the large notches on each end of these sawhorses will fit a 2×4 lying vertically.
 When you connect two sawhorses with a 2×4 on each side, you’ll create a spacious work table that you can cover with a full sheet of plywood.

-These aren’t the cheapest sawhorses, but you get a lot of quality for the money you spend.
+These aren’t the cheapest sawhorses, but you get a lot of quality for your money.
 Still, the ToughBuilt Folding Sawhorses can’t quite match the incredible versatility of our top picks.

 5. Bora Portamate Speedhorse Sawhorse 2-Pack

-If you’re a worker who’s always on the move, you need tools that work like you do; quickly.
+If you’re a worker who’s always on the move, you need tools you can quickly assemble and break down.
 That’s the idea behind the Bora Portamate Speedhorse Sawhorses.
-They’re meant to set up quickly and pack up just as fast, allowing you to get started or get out in record time.
-They succeeded in this endeavor, setting up in just a few seconds thanks to the quick-release technology.
+They’re designed to be set up quickly, allowing you to get started or leave the job site in record time.
+Thanks to the quick-release technology, they succeeded in this endeavor and only take a few seconds to assemble.

-These were the strongest sawhorses that we tested, capable of supporting up to 1,500 pounds apiece for a 3,000-pound total capacity for the pair.
-That’s impressive, but they sacrificed versatility to manage it since these sawhorses are not height adjustable.
+These are the strongest sawhorses we tested and are capable of supporting up to 1,500 pounds apiece.
+That’s impressive, but they sacrificed versatility to manage it since these sawhorses are not height-adjustable.

-On the ends of each sawhorse are deep notches that will hold a 2×4 lying vertically so you can create a job site table out of these sawhorses with a few pieces of wood.
+Deep notches on the ends of each sawhorse will hold a 2×4 lying vertically, so you can create a job site table out of these sawhorses with a few pieces of wood.
 It’s a nice feature, but not enough to justify the extravagant price tag.
 Especially when you consider that they’re fixed at one height that can’t be changed.

 6. Metabo Portable Folding Sawhorses

-Weighing just 11 pounds per pair and folding almost completely flat, the Metabo HTP Portable Folding Sawhorses are some of the lightest and easiest to transport sawhorses we’ve seen.
-If that were the only metric for ranking these sawhorses, then the Metabo sawhorses would top the list.
+Weighing just 11 pounds per pair and folding almost entirely flat, the Metabo HTP Portable Folding Sawhorses are some of the lightest and easiest to transport sawhorses we’ve seen.
+If that were the only metric for ranking sawhorses, the Metabo sawhorses would top the list.

-At such a low weight, you might expect these to be weak and flimsy.
-Well, they weren’t flimsy, but they certainly didn’t feel as stable as some of the more stout sawhorses we’ve used.
-Still, they have a rated capacity of 1,200 pounds for the pair, which is pretty decent, if not as strong as some that we’ve seen.
+You might expect these to be weak and flimsy since they’re so light.
+They aren’t flimsy, but they certainly don’t feel as stable as some of the stout sawhorses we’ve used.
+Still, they have a rated capacity of 1,200 pounds for the pair, which is pretty decent.

-Included with these sawhorses are four sawbucks.
-You can use these to attach a 2X4 to the top of each sawhorse, lying flat.
-We found this most useful as a way to add additional height to these sawhorses since they aren’t adjustable.
+Metabo also includes four sawbucks.
+You can use them to attach a 2X4 to the top of each sawhorse.
+We found this useful as a way to add height to the sawhorses since they aren’t adjustable.

 7. TOMAX Folding Sawhorse

 The TOMAX Folding Sawhorse is constructed from steel and protected with a powder-coated finish.
-It looks like a sturdy device, and it weighs the same 20 pounds as the ToughBuilt folding sawhorse in our fourth position.
-But that tool can hold up to 1,300 pounds while the TOMAX tops out at a lackluster 440 pounds.
+It looks like a sturdy device and weighs the same 20 pounds as the ToughBuilt folding sawhorse in our fourth position.
+But the ToughBuilt can hold up to 1,300 pounds while the TOMAX tops out at a lackluster 440 pounds.

-One nice feature on the TOMAX is that the legs are adjustable, allowing you to change the height from 25-40 inches.
+One nice feature of the TOMAX is that the legs are adjustable, allowing you to change the height from 25-40 inches.
 But doing so is a hassle, requiring you to squeeze your fingers into the small recesses in the back of the legs to loosen a tiny wingnut.
-At least they fold almost completely flat for easier transportation.
+At least they fold almost entirely flat when you need to store them.

 8. Woodstock D4220 Sawhorse Brackets

-Similar to the 2X4basics sawhorse brackets in the third position on this list, the Woodstock D4220 Sawhorse Brackets allow you to build your own sawhorses out of 2X4s.
-You can build them to any height and length you desire, even using larger lumber for the top instead of 2x4s.
+Similar to the 2X4basics sawhorse brackets in the third position on this list, the Woodstock D4220 Sawhorse Brackets allow you to build your sawhorses out of 2X4s.
+You can make them any height and length you desire and use larger lumber for the top instead of 2x4s.
 It’s one of the cheapest ways to get a good sawhorse.

-But we didn’t like these ones as much as the 2X4basics.
+But we didn’t like them as much as the 2X4basics.
 First, only two brackets are included in the package, which only allows you to build a single sawhorse.
-The Woodstock brackets also don’t seem quite as sturdy.
+The Woodstock brackets don’t seem quite as sturdy.
 They’re much smaller, offering much less support for the legs.
-Overall, we weren’t impressed with them, though they’re still a very affordable way to build sawhorses.
+We weren’t impressed with them, though they’re still a very affordable way to build sawhorses.

 9. Bora Portamate PM-3300T Steel Folding Sawhorses

-Simple but only moderately strong, the Bora Portamate Steel Folding Sawhorses didn’t perform as well as we’d hoped.
-They’re reasonably priced compared to the competition though, which is what drew us to them in the first place.
-Plus, they’re protected by a one-year warranty, providing peace of mind we didn’t get from other sawhorses.
+The Bora Portamate Steel Folding Sawhorses didn’t perform as well as we’d hoped.
+They’re reasonably priced compared to the competition, which is what drew us to them in the first place.
+Plus, they’re protected by a 1-year warranty, providing peace of mind we didn’t get from other sawhorses.

 10. WORX WX065 Clamping Sawhorse Pair

 These lightweight plastic sawhorses from WORX are each equipped with a trigger-handle bar clamp to hold onto whatever you’re working on.
-Being one of the main selling points of the item, we expected them to be a useful feature.
-To our dismay, they were quite weak, and the plastic broke easily.
-One actually bent just from trying to clamp it down all the way.
+To our dismay, they were quite weak, and the plastic broke quickly.
+One bent just from trying to clamp it down all the way.

 Buyer’s Guide – Purchasing the Best Sawhorse

 Though simple in function, sawhorses can become surprisingly complex once all the features and fancy extras are added.
-But are they all necessary?
-If you’re still unsure of which sawhorses are the right ones for you, then this buyer’s guide should help.
-In it, we’ll briefly discuss the most important things that you need to keep in mind when deciding on a set of sawhorses to trust with your work.
+If you’re still unsure which sawhorses are right for you, then this buyer’s guide should help.
+In it, we’ll briefly discuss the most important aspects to remember when selecting a set of sawhorses to support your work.

-If you load up a sawhorse and it collapses, you’ll lose not just the sawhorse, but possibly your work as well.
-For that reason, load capacity is the first thing that you should consider when picking a set of sawhorses.
+If you load up a sawhorse and it collapses, you’ll lose not just the sawhorse but possibly your work.
+Therefore, the load capacity is the first thing you should consider when picking a set of sawhorses.

 The load capacity represents how much weight the sawhorses can support.
-If you’ll only be using your sawhorses for light-duty work, then this may not be as big of an issue for you.
-On the other hand, if you need sawhorses that can hold up an engine block, then you’ll want to make sure you pick some heavy-duty sawhorses or disaster may ensue.
+If you only use the sawhorses for light-duty work, it may not be as big of an issue.
+On the other hand, if you need sawhorses that can hold up an engine block, you’ll want to make sure you pick heavy-duty sawhorses, or disaster may ensue.